cardano-scaling/hydra/docs/docs/how-to/commit-blueprint.md

 sidebar_position: 99
 ---

-# Commit using blueprint transaction
+# Commit using a blueprint

- This is a small walk-through on how to use `cardano-cli` to assemble everything needed to commit funds to a `Head` using blueprint transaction.
+ This is a small walk-through on how to use `cardano-cli` to assemble everything needed to commit funds to a `Head` using a so-called blueprint transaction.

  Example assumes you have the hydra-node repo at your disposal together with `hydra-node`, `hydra-tui`, `cardano-cli` and `curl` binaries.